apache/james-project/src/adr/0071-objectstorage-sse-c.md

 ### Benefits

-- Performance Improvement: SSE-C takes advantage of S3’s security capabilities without taxing James’s CPU.
+- Potential Performance Improvement: SSE-C leverages S3’s security capabilities, potentially reducing CPU load on James servers by offloading encryption and decryption tasks to S3.
 - Security: Provides robust security without fully shifting encryption to the client or to S3 alone.

 ### Limitations

-- Incompatibility with Deduplication feature.
 - Data Migration Challenges: Currently, S3 APIs do not support migrating encrypted data from AESBlobStoreDAO (client-side encryption) to the new SSE-C endpoint.
-- Replication: SSE-C does not support bucket replication.
+- Replication: Some object storage provider does not support bucket replication when enable SSE-C. Eg: OVH Object Storage, S3-Minio only support from version 2024-03-30.
-- SSE-C is less secure than AESBlobStoreDAO (Client-Side Encryption).
+- SSE-C may be considered less secure than AESBlobStoreDAO (Client-Side Encryption) because the encryption key must be provided to the S3 service for encryption and decryption operations.

 ## Alternatives

 - Continue using client-side encryption with AESBlobStoreDAO.
-- Using SSE-S3 (Server-Side Encryption with S3-managed keys) for enhanced security without the need for client-side management.
+- Using SSE-S3 (Server-Side Encryption with S3-managed keys) for enhanced security eliminates the need for client-side key management.
+However, this trade-off means SSE-S3 relies entirely on Object storage provider for key management, which may not satisfy stricter security or compliance requirements.

 ## References
 - [AWS SSE-C Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html)